Healthtech and its impact on medical malpractice claims in England, France, Ireland and Spain

 These technological advances will no doubt continue bringing opportunities and benefits.
 The challenge for healthcare providers globally is to ensure that the legal and regulatory framework is fit for purpose and appropriate indemnity is in place should there be any claims as a consequence of the transformation of healthcare services.

 A panel of our global healthcare lawyers in Australia and Hong KongCanada and Chile, and England, France, Ireland, and Spain, recently explored healthtech in these jurisdictions through the lens of medical malpractice claims.
+Held as part of our annual 2024 global healthcare conference programme, a recording of the conference is available here.

 In this series of articles, we provide an overview of key areas of discussion.
-We recently held our annual 2024 global healthcare conference programme, which has been recorded for you to watch.

 Christopher Malla, Global Head of Healthcare